 Once you are there, you can freely discover the town on foot.
 But you want to explore other parts (like beaches and inland villages).
 In that case, you should consider going by bus (the service is reliable) or renting a car or a scooter.

-The bus and taxi terminals are at the end of the port pier, and all the car hire offices are also located there.
+The bus and taxi terminals are at the end of the port pier, where all the car hire offices are located.
 The island bus service is excellent and reliable.

 Where to stay

 It all depends on your preferences.
-If you love beaches, then stay near the beach.
-If you love strolling down the whitewashed lanes, then remain in Castro.
-We, however, choose something in the middle.
+If you love beaches, stay near them.
+If you love strolling down the whitewashed lanes, stay in Castro.
+We, however, chose something in the middle.
 That way, we were close to the beach, the old town, the port, and the bus station.

 Final words

-Exploring the Naxos town was one of our favorite activities, especially since we adore little towns and villages.
-But what was the most fascinating about it is that you don’t get to see only this magnificent Cycladic architecture if you decide to stay there, but you also have this fantastic town beach with crystal clear water.
+Exploring Naxos town was one of our favorite activities, especially since we adore little towns and villages.
+But what was the most fascinating about it is that if you decide to stay there, you don’t get to see only this magnificent Cycladic architecture; you also have this fantastic town beach with crystal clear water.

 We’d love for you to share some of your impressions with us.
 How did you Explore the Naxos town?